TriPed-Robot/trip_kinematics/paper.md

 # Overview

 ​TriP models robots using its Robot class.
 ​A Robot object is made up of Transformation and KinematicGroup objects.
 The KinematicGroup objects are used to model parallel-kinematics while the Transformation objects model serial kinematic.
-See Figure ​\r​ef{hybrid_chain_taxonomy_groups} for reference.
+See Figure ​\ref{hybrid_chain_taxonomy_groups} for reference.
 Here the links of each robot are colored according to the group or transformation it belongs to.

 ![Different Hybrid Robot types and their object structure \label{hybrid_chain_taxonomy_groups}](hybrid_chain_taxonomy_groups.png)

 As seen in Figure \ref{hybrid_chain_taxonomy_groups} both groups and transformations can be connected to form branching mechanisms.

 ​Transformations can be either dynamic or static with dynamic transformations implementing joints.
-​A few example joints can be seen in Figure ​​\r​ef{sample_trafo} .
+​A few example joints can be seen in Figure ​​\ref{sample_trafo} .

 ![Sample Joints using the Transformation class \label{sample_trafo}](sample_transformations.png)